Aditya-Yadav1/Assignment2_216/readme.md

 - **Register File:** 32 registers (`$0` to `$31`), with `$0` always holding `0`.
 - **Memory Layout:** Simulated as an array storing instructions and data.
 Capacity if of 4 kb, initialised with "0".
 - **Word Alignment:** All addresses are word-aligned, with data access in 4-byte chunks.
+- **Hard-wired x0:** Register x0 is hardwired to 0 always as it is in real.
 ---

 ## 📊 **Performance Considerations**